With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreRural Clinics Carson is a mental health facility in Carson City, NV, located at 1665 Old Hot Springs Road, Suite 150, in the 89706 zip code.
-Rural Clinics Carson provides telemedicine/telehealth and outpatient treatment.
-Rural Clinics Carson provides group therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
+Rural Clinics Carson provides outpatient treatment and telemedicine/telehealth.
+Rural Clinics Carson provides dialectical behavior therapy, group therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
 Rural Clinics Carson also supports people with PTSD and clients referred from the court/judicial system.
-Some other services available at Rural Clinics Carson include case management, suicide prevention services and supported housing.
+Some other services available at Rural Clinics Carson include suicide prevention services, supported housing and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.